What You Will Learn in This Article

 Rosemary essential oil is commonly used in topical treatments for hair loss.
 It may work by increasing blood flow, by lowering inflammation, or due to its effects as a DHT inhibitor.
 In this study, rosemary essential oil was comparable to the hair loss treatment, minoxidil.

 Nigella sativa oil (black seed oil, black cumin oil) is a fatty oil (not essential oil) which is a powerful antioxidant.
 Oxidative stress due to any of the above causes (insulin resistance, stress, toxicity) may be behind hair loss, and Nigella sativa may help.
 An animal study showed its potential in protecting against chemotherapy-induced hair loss.

 Fenugreek is an Ayurvedic herb that has been used for centuries as a medicine.
 Fenugreek has long been known as a hair growth tonic.
 Now studies are showing it to stimulate blood circulation to the hair follicles and to act as a natural DHT blocker to prevent miniaturization and subsequent hair loss.

 There are quite a few ideas listed above for the causes of your hair loss.
 Read over the linked symptom lists and check out the testing options to get right at the root cause (pun intended) of hair problems.
 You can either take our hormone quiz or order labs here.

 However, no matter whether your hair loss is due to hormones, deficiencies, autoimmunity, or environmental causes, it absolutely vital to get your diet on track to support your efforts.
 You really can use food to help balance your hormones, correct your deficiencies, lower your inflammatory response, and support your detoxification ability.

-To find out how to start balancing your hormones with food and get your body back into GROWTH and repair, get full access to my iconic program, Cooking for Balance, here.
+To find out how to start balancing your hormones with food and get your body back into GROWTH and repair, check out my book, Cooking for Hormone Balance.

 Feature photo by Tyler McRobert